 The Adam Practice takes part in research comissioned by the NHS to help improve patient care and treatment.
 All our research studies come through the Clinical Research Network (CRN). (http://www.crn.nihr.ac.uk/)

-We have a dedicated nurse employed by the Practice to carry out these research studies.
-We have just applied to become a Level 2 research centre.
+We have a dedicated nurse, Rebecca Cutts, employed by the Practice to carry out these research studies.
+We are a level 3 research practice and we recruit into many NIHR funded studies.

 The studies we are currently involved in are: